muj-i/progress_pal/README.md

 ### A heartfelt thanks to my mentors:

-[Rabbil Hasan](https://github.com/rupomsoft) for his enlightening prerecorded class and [Md Rafat J. M.](https://github.com/RafatMeraz) for teaching me how to make UI like this and the API integration seamless.
+[Rabbil Hasan](https://github.com/rupomsoft) for his enlightening prerecorded classes and [Md Rafat J. M.](https://github.com/RafatMeraz) for teaching me how to make UI like this and the API integration seamless.

 ### A heartfelt thanks to my classmate: